OSGeo/OSGeoLive-doc/it/overview/tilemill_overview.rst

 Standard implementati
 --------------------------------------------------------------------------------

-..
-Writing Tip: List OGC or related standards supported.

-* TileMill does not support OGC standards, like WMS or WFS.
+* TileMill non supporta standards OGC, come WMS o WFS.
 Rather it adheres to the widespread practices of z/x/y tile schemes used by Google and OSM and is based on the MBTiles and UTFGrid specifications.

 Dettagli
 --------------------------------------------------------------------------------